-'''

-First, make sure indexes and packages are up to date.
+''' First, make sure indexes and packages are up to date.

-pkg update

-pkg upgrade
+pkg update pkg upgrade

-Then install python and the cryptography library. pkg install python python-cryptography
+Then install dependencies for the cryptography library. pkg install python build-essential openssl libffi rust

-Make sure pip is up to date, and install the wheel module. pip install wheel pip --upgrade
+Make sure pip is up to date, and install the wheel module. pip3 install wheel pip --upgrade

-Install Reticulum

-pip install rns

-'''

-If for some reason the python-cryptography package is not available for your platform via the Termux package manager, you can attempt to build it locally on your device using the following command:

-''' First, make sure indexes and packages are up to date. pkg update pkg upgrade Then install dependencies for the cryptography library. pkg install python build-essential openssl libffi rust Make sure pip is up to date, and install the wheel module. pip install wheel pip --upgrade To allow the installer to build the cryptography module, we need to let it know what platform we are compiling for: export CARGO_BUILD_TARGET="aarch64-linux-android" Start the install process for the cryptography module.
-Depending on your device, this can take several minutes, since the module must be compiled locally on your device. pip install cryptography If the above installation succeeds, you can now install Reticulum and any related software pip install rns '''
+To allow the installer to build the cryptography module, we need to let it know what platform we are compiling for: export CARGO_BUILD_TARGET="aarch64-linux-android"

+Start the install process for the cryptography module.
+Depending on your device, this can take several minutes, since the module must be compiled locally on your device. pip3 install cryptography

+If the above installation succeeds, you can now install '''

+Reticulum and any related software pip3 install rns